About Trail Watch

 - enhanced visibility on trail

-In response to volunteer input, Trail Watch developed two levels of volunteerism.
 Trail Watchers are volunteers who patrol the trails according to their own schedule.
-Trail Watch Ambassadors patrol on a set schedule and receive additional trails training.

 Trail Maintenance Reporting System

-Volunteers use the Trail Watch feedback form to report trail conditions and maintenance issues such as trail erosion, graffiti, broken trail lights, and damaged equipment.
+Volunteers use the ANCWorks website to report trail conditions and maintenance issues such as trail erosion, graffiti, broken trail lights, and damaged equipment.
+To report maintenance and safety issues, click on "Other."

 Orientation and Reporting System